-Allocation 2015-16 Amount
+Allocation 2018-19 Amount

-Board administration (combined old and new models) \$537.6 million
+Board administration \$565.5 million

+Program leadership \$67.5 million

-Other allocations \$38.4 million
+Other \$52.2 million

-Total \$576.0 million
+Total \$685.2 million

-- The new board administration model, developed in consultation with school boards, provides funding for board-level leadership, staff and related supplies and services.
+- The board administration model, developed in consultation with school boards, provides funding for board-level leadership, staff and related supplies and services.
 The model recognizes ten core functions that all boards, regardless of size, must perform.
 At the same time, it recognizes that enrolment is an important driver of higher administrative expenses.
-The new model is replacing a way of allocating funding that relied more heavily on the size of boards' enrolment. - The other allocations of this grant include funding for trustee compensation, parent engagement, consolidation accounting and internal audit.
+This new model replaces a way of allocating funding that relied more heavily on the size of boards' enrolment. - New for 2018-19, the program leadership allocation provides funding to support six lead positions that were previously funded through other allocations within the GSN as well as funding outside of the GSN. - The other allocations of this grant include funding for trustee compensation, parent engagement, consolidation accounting, internal audit, supports to improve school boards' information management, and the transformation of learning and teaching in the physical and virtual environment.
 Additional details can be found in the technical paper available on the ministry's website.